 The Two Parts of SMCP

 The SMCP framework is structured in two parts, each addressing a distinct communication context.
 Part A covers external communications — the exchanges between a vessel and port authorities, vessel traffic services, coast guard stations, and other ships.
 These communications are governed by ITU Radio regulations and follow standardised formats for traffic reporting, navigational warnings, distress procedures, and port entry and departure coordination.
 Part B covers internal ship communications — the standardised protocols that govern exchanges between crew members, between the bridge and other departments, and during operational procedures such as mooring, cargo handling, and emergency response.
-Both parts share the same underlying principle: precision and standardisation over familiarity and brevity.

 Key Communication Standards Within SMCP